drshahizan/research-design/24252/materials/tasks.md

    All teaching materials will be hosted on **GitHub**.
 Please follow [this link](https://github.com/drshahizan/research-design) to access them.

 6. **Update Your GitHub Profile** 👨‍💻
    Ensure your **GitHub profile** is up to date with relevant information.
+[Tutorial: How to create Professional Github Readme Profile (Step By Step)](https://youtu.be/rCt9DatF63I?si=C87MQhJGllyAe4zR)

 7. **Student Information Submission** 🔗
    Once you have been added as a **collaborator** on the GitHub repository, please update your student information: